 Theoretical Conversations between Europe and Latin America

 Introduces the main theories and authors on mediatization from Europe and Latin America in the last two decades.
-It frames these theories within the context of communication and media theories, and maps the current field of mediatization focussing on the most recent and cutting-edge theoretical, methodological and empirical contributions.
+It frames these theories within the context of communication and media theories, and maps the current field of mediatization focusing on the most recent and cutting-edge theoretical, methodological and empirical contributions.

 This new collection is the first book to bring together Latin American and European traditions of mediatization research, integrating macro level theorization with applied observations of mediatization processes from a multidisciplinary perspective.